 Vincent Tamplain Artist Bio

-Vincent Tamplain grew up outside of New Orleans with a wealth of culture and wildlife to explore.
-During his childhood, he juggled athletics, academics, and the arts, founding Little Leaf Pottery and traveling to about 10 fine art shows annually while still in high school.
-A self-taught potter at the time, he did not know that his hobby would turn into a career and a lifestyle.
+Vincent Tamplain grew up outside of New Orleans, playing in the swampy mud, cultural soup and the pervading southern lifestyle.
+During his childhood, he juggled athletics, academics, and the arts, founding Little Leaf Pottery and traveling to art shows annually while still in high school.
+A self-taught potter, he did not know that his hobby would turn into a career and a lifestyle.

-Establishing a professional pottery practice gave Tamplain motivation to keep making and insight to grow Little Leaf.
+Establishing a professional pottery practice gave Tamplain motivation to keep making and create purpose for his passion.
 After taking ceramics courses at the University of Denver, he decided to pursue formal art education.
-He transferred to Nicholls State University to get back in touch with what he knew, which allowed him to set his sights a little wider.
+He transferred to Nicholls State University to get get guidance from a trusted program and staff.
 His next venture was a seven-show tour that circled the eastern United States, finishing in a standalone show, Little Leaf Pottery Party in New Orleans, Louisiana.
 On the tour, he drove through the small village of Alfred and knew that was where he needed to be.